chrisdev/django-flatpages-filer/README.rst

 - Content **revisions**.

-Migrating you data to flapages_x should not be difficult since the data which currently in the contrib.Flatpage model (content, titles) is not affected.
+Migrating you data to flapages_filer should not be difficult since the data which currently in the contrib.Flatpage model (content, titles) is not affected.
 Your templates will still utilize the  *{{flatpage.content}}* and *{{flatpage.body}}* context variables.
-Once you install flatpages_x, the Markdown is actually stored in the related Revisions model.
+Once you install flatpages_filer, the Markdown is actually stored in the related Revisions model.
 When you save a flatpage, this will be rendered as html via the markdown parser and saved to the Flatpage.content field